 facetime, or a custom scheme.
 For information about supported schemes, see Apple URL Scheme Reference.

-false if no app installed on the device is registered to handle the URL’s scheme, or if you have not declared the URL’s scheme in your
+NO if no app installed on the device is registered to handle the URL’s scheme, or if you have not declared the URL’s scheme in your

 Info file; otherwise,